-The building / enclosure shall be designed to meet the manufacturer's requirements for over-pressure venting.
+The building / enclosure shall be designed to withstand an overpressure event and shall satisfy the manufacturer's requirements for over-pressure venting.
 The building shall include control measures that prevent an over-pressure event from causing structural damage to the building superstructure.
 Control measures may include, but are not restricted to: